skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 ## Summary

 Phew!
-Something seemingly so simple as global variables turned out to be a lot of work, but we finally managed to power through it.
+Something seemingly as simple as global variables turned out to be a lot of work, but we finally managed to power through it.

 As usual, the full working code from the article